 borrowed at a five percent interest rate with repayment commencing nine months after

-the student ceases college enrollment.
-Repayment can be postponed or cancelled according
+the student graduates or drops below half-time enrollment.
+Repayment can be postponed

-to provisions listed on the promissory note.
-A Master Promissory Note and Entrance
+or cancelled according to provisions listed on the promissory note.
+A Master Promissory

-Counseling session are required before funds are eligible to for
+Note and Entrance Counseling session are required before funds are eligible to for

 disbursement.
-The

-Promissory Note details the terms and conditions of the student loan and entrance
+The Promissory Note details the terms and conditions of the student

-counseling informs student borrowers of his/her rights and responsibilities in regards
+loan and entrance counseling informs student borrowers of his/her rights and responsibilities